 Controlling weeds in a vegetable garden is important to the health of your plants.
 Weeds are huge competitors for resources and can crown out seedlings.
 Their tenacious nature and ability to seed fast makes it quite a chore to stop weeds in a vegetable garden.
 Herbicides are an obvious solution, but you need to be careful what you use around edibles.
 Manual control is effective but is a labor intensive method to keep weeds out of a vegetable garden.
 A combination of approaches and good initial site preparation are key to vegetable weed control.

 Controlling Weeds in a Vegetable Garden

-Weeds not only compete for water, nutrients and growing space but provide a haven and hiding place for disease and pests.
-Vegetable weed control early in the season can help prevent these issues and slow the spread of the nuisance plants.
+Weeds not only compete for water, nutrients, and growing space but also provide a haven and hiding place for disease and pests.
+Vegetable weeds controlled early in the season can help prevent these issues and slow the spread of the nuisance plants.

 Another option is to lay a plastic or thick layer of organic mulch between the rows of vegetables.
 This will prevent weed seed from taking hold.
 Another option is a pre-emergent spray to keep weeds out of a vegetable garden, such as Trifluralin.
 It will not control existing weeds but can be used before planting to prevent new ones from emerging.

 A spray of glyphosate one week before planting will also stop weeds in a vegetable garden.
 Most herbicides that are listed for use around edibles require one day to two weeks before it is safe to harvest.
 Consult the label carefully.